saegl5/jiayou_update_events/README.md

 2. Copy and paste [the script](./Code.gs) into the editor.
 3. Modify the calendar name.
 (By default, it is "JIA YOU."
 Recommended, if you had created events on an alternate calender.  ***Must name it differently from the owner name, otherwise the script will not update events.***)
 4. Modify the search query.
 (By default, it is "New Meeting."
 Specifically, `myNewQuery = "New Meeting";`)
 5. Modify the events' title, location, description, start time, and end time.
-(By default, events are newly titled "Updated Meeting," located at "Updated location," described as "Updated agenda," start at 9am, and end at 10am.)
+(By default, events are newly titled "Updated Meeting," located at "Updated location," described as "Updated agenda," start at 9 AM, and end at 10 AM.)
 6. Save and run the script.
 (Requires permission to make changes to events and authorization. ***Note also that updating calendar events may be subject to a [use limit](https://support.google.com/a/answer/2905486?hl=en).***)

 ### Web App